-But look at Microsoft’s growth over the last five years, and its upward trajectory looks a lot like other FAANG stocks, even though Microsoft’s name is rarely mentioned with theirs.
-A recent report by Bespoke mapped Microsoft’s growth alongside Apple’s, and they are closer than ever.
+But look at Microsoft’s growth over the last five years, and its upward trajectory looks a lot like those other tech companies.

-How did Microsoft seemingly sneak under the radar and close in on Apple as one of the most valuable public companies in the U.S.?
+So how did Microsoft seemingly sneak under the radar and close in on Apple and Amazon as one of the most valuable public companies in the U.S.?
 It’s all about the cloud and the decision to let consumers choose their own devices.

 Betting big on the cloud

-Like any company as large and old as Microsoft, the Redmond, Washington-based software giant has had its fair share of missteps.
+Like any company as large and old as Microsoft, the software giant has had its fair share of missteps.
 It missed the boat entirely on the smartphone revolution.
-When it did release its own Windows Phone devices, they fell flat.
+And when it did release its own Windows Phone devices, they fell flat.
 Meanwhile, Apple’s iPhone and Google’s Android, along with their respective app stores, dominated the market.
 There’s a reason you’re not reading this on a Windows phone.